syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/how-to/import-and-save-spreadsheet-data-as-base64-string.md

 Currently, there is no direct option to open and save data as a Base64 string.
 However, you can do this by saving the Spreadsheet data as `Blob data` and then converting that saved blob data to `Base64 string` using `FileReader`.

-You can get the Spreadsheet data as blob in the [`saveComplete`](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#savecomplete) event when you set the `needBlobData as true` and `isFullPost as false` in the [`beforeSave`](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#beforesave) event.
+You can get the Spreadsheet data as blob in the [saveComplete](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#savecomplete) event when you set the `needBlobData as true` and `isFullPost as false` in the [beforeSave](https://helpej2.syncfusion.com/documentation/api/spreadsheet/#beforesave) event.

-The following code example shows how to load and save the spreadsheet data as Base64 string in client side.
+The following code example shows how to import and save the spreadsheet data as base64 string.

 {% if page.publishingplatform == "typescript" %}